chaoss/wg-risk/metrics/Bus_Factor.md

 Question: How high is the risk to a project should the most active people leave?

+### This metric is a release candidate.
+To comment on this metric please see [Issue #114](https://github.com/chaoss/wg-risk/issues/114/).
+Following a comment period, this metric will be included in the next regular release.

 ## Description

 The Bus Factor is a compelling metric because it visualizes the question "how many contributors can we lose before a project stalls?" by hypothetically having these people get run over by a bus (more pleasently, how many would have to win in a lottary and decide to move on).

 The Bus Factor is the smallest number of people that make 50% of contributions.

 ## Objectives